billstclair/elm-html-template/example/README.md

 Example for HtmlTemplate module.

-To run:
+To run in Elm Reactor:

     cd .../elm-html-template/example
     elm reactor

 Then aim your browser at [localhost:8000/template.elm](http://localhost:8000/template.elm).

-It will load and decode the templates in `templates/default/`, then render the "`page.json`" template.
+It will load and decode the templates reachable from `site/template/default/index.json`, then render the `site/page/index.json` template.

+To test compile `<file>.elm` file in this directory:

+    cd .../elm-html-template/example
+    bin/m <file>

+To generate `site/index.html`:

+    cd .../elm-html-template/example
+    bin/build